dylanhross/lipydomics/api.md

 # API (version 1.6.x)
 The following is a brief overview of the package API with usage examples, organized by module.

-**Complete documentation for all modules is available in HTML format under `lipydomics/doc/lipydomics.html`.**
+**Complete documentation for all modules is available in HTML format under `lipydomics/doc/lipydomics.html`.
+All individual class/function/method documentation is also accessible through Python's built-in `help()` function**

 __Modules:__
 * [Data](#data)